bansal/urid/README.md

-# Generate urid
+# Generate unique random id

-Generate unique/random id based on the given size and characterset.
-Default id size is 10 characters and it is randomly generated from [0-9a-bAB] characters
+Generate unique/random id based on the given size and character set.
+Default id size is 16 characters and it is randomly generated from [0-9a-bA-B] characters.

 ## Install